 There are many positive features about shopping online, including convenience, selection, and speed.
 There is also the fact that a customer doesn’t have to pay sales tax on items purchased from retailers who don’t have a presence in the customer’s state — a significant savings on big-ticket items.
 Technically, the customer is still required to pay the tax come next April 15, but in practice hardly anyone does.

 When the House passed the 2,319-page Dodd-Frank financial reform bill by a vote of 237-192, all it did was confirm for many the extraordinary hubris of legislators believing they could in fact “fix” the problems they themselves created which resulted in the Great Recession of 2008.

-The latest (December 7) issue of The New American includes our second congressional scorecard on the 111th Congress.
+The just-published (July 5) issue of The New American includes our third congressional scorecard (pdf) on the 111th Congress.
 The scorecard, entitled “The Freedom Index: A Congressional Scorecard Based on the U.S. Constitution,” rates Congressmen based on their adherence to constitutional principles of limited government, fiscal responsibility, national sovereignty, and a traditional foreign policy of avoiding foreign entanglements.

 The National Flood Insurance Program (NFIP) is drowning in red ink — $19 billion in red ink, to be exact, according to Fox News.
 The reason is simple: The federal government charges below-market premiums to people who choose to live in flood-prone areas.
 This encourages people to build in such areas; and the more people who live there, the greater the liability for taxpayers.
 When a major disaster occurs, as in 2005 with Hurricanes Katrina and Rita, the outlays far outstrip the premiums, and the program goes into debt.